 15105 6th Street

 March Air Reserve Base, CA 92518

 Eddie Estrada is the Executive Director for U.S.VETS – Inland Empire.

-Mr. Estrada sits on several national boards including National Health Care for the Homeless, Riverside Countys Continuum of Care, Prison Ministry of America, and past board member of the National Association of Community Health Centers, Substance Abuse Committee and Social Security Task Force Committee.
-He has appeared in the Documentary “Skid Row” and has been recognized by the Substance Abuse Community and the Domestic Violence Community for his commitment to empower homeless individuals to lead more stable and fulfilling lives.
+He completed his Bachelors degree in Organizational Leadership from Azusa Pacific University.
+Mr. Estrada is a member of the Association of Fundraising Professionals and sits on several national boards including National Health Care for the Homeless, Riverside Countys Continuum of Care, Prison Ministry of America, and past board member of the National Association of Community Health Centers, Substance Abuse Committee and Social Security Task Force Committee.
+He has appeared in the Documentary Skid Row and has been recognized by the community including a recognition from Senator Roth, Congressman Takano, and Assemblyman Medina for his commitment to empower homeless individuals to lead more stable and fulfilling lives.

 Brig.
-Gen. Stan Brown, Chairman
+Gen. Stan Brown (Retired)